paulhamsh/Dalek-Head-Control/README.md

 This has twp connectors for the lights, two connectors for motors and one for the eye light.
 Plus a power / control connector.
 It has two ICs (U3 and U3) which are L9110S motor controllers.
+Another IC (unmarked) which is probably a larger, 16 pin PIC chip.

 ## How to control the features